Junwon6/SimpleCompiler/README.md

 # SimpleCompiler

-This program can make HOO file to C file
+This program can make HOO file to C file.

 HOO is no exist computer language.